 As the user moves their arms, a new wing shape appears, unfurling from the shoulders, creating the angel traces within virtual snow.
 The wings are created dynamically and are linked to the participant, creating a performance proportional to the user’s physical extents.
 The artwork has a ‘memory’, capturing a hidden view of the participant and their angel wings, and this specific angel identity remains linked to that participant in any future encounters with the artwork.

-The merging of the mythology of angels and the natural phenomenon of light travelling to earth creates an intriguing intersection.
-An angel’s form is inherently human, yet an angel always originates from elsewhere.
-In modern terms, light is our messenger, as telescopes use light to capture new aspects of the universe.
-It is with this symmetry that Ice Angel exists, but the artwork itself is defined by the interaction it creates.
+The merging of angel mythology and the natural phenomenon of light travelling to earth creates an intriguing intersection.
+In modern terms, light is our messenger, allowing us to view the universe.
+An angel’s form is inherently human, yet an angel always originates from beyond.